Monday, May 10, 2010

 The Strong Man and the Crumbling Town

 There was once a man of extraordinary strength.
-He was the kind who could walk into a city, stretch out his arms, and the whole place would tremble.
+The kind of man who could walk into a city, stretch out his arms, and the whole place would tremble.

 The residents, jaws dropped, would gape at him in awe, whispering, “Who is this mighty titan?”

 One day, the strong man wandered into a small, rundown village.
 The homes were little more than a haphazard collection of sagging shacks, their foundations sinking into the earth like forgotten memories.
 The people, weary and poor, had long given up trying to repair them.
-Too busy scraping together a livelihood to worry about their crumbling walls.
+They were too busy scraping together a livelihood to attend to their crumbling walls.

 Seeing their plight, the strong man decided to help.
 With a grunt, he hoisted the houses onto his shoulders, one by one, setting them upright on solid ground.